Administrators set up map information for dashboards and analyses so that users can visualize and interact with data through maps.

 The column has a value for the country of Mexico and the shape exists for Mexico in the spatial column, but the names are mismatched.
 The data columns might have the value MEX and the spatial column might have MXC.

-Available only when multiple columns are specified for one key.
-Specifies a single ASCII character (such as a comma or underscore) to function as a delimiter for combining the data columns that form a key.
+- In BI Key Delimiter, Review the single ASCII character (such as a comma or underscore) to function as a delimiter for combining the data columns that form a key.
+This value is available only when multiple columns are specified for one key.

 Use the various options in this area: